20 Raiders of Liez

 Jeera laughed.
-“I find that hard to believe.”
+“That’s hard to believe.”
 He turned when the two guards finally caught up to Caleb.

 Holding his side, one of them whispered into Jeera’s ear.
 He nodded.
 “I’ll take care of it.”

 The guards glared at Caleb as they waited for instructions.
-“So, you try stealing from one the warehouses?
-Delmar, you and the guards, run around and check them all.
-The brothers might be hiding in one of the warehouses.”
+“So, you tried to steal from one of the warehouses?
+Delmar, take these two and check them all.
+We may find the brothers hiding in a warehouse.”

-“Look, I didn’t do anything.
+“Look, I did nothing.
 Let me go,” demanded Caleb.

 “Really,” mocked Mannish.
 “Then, what are you doing here so early in the morning?”

-“The guard told me you came out from one of the warehouses.
-What were you looking for tell me?”
+“The guard told me you came out of a warehouse.
+What were you doing?
+Tell me!”
 Jeera demanded.

 Caleb stood silent.
 He hung his head, never expecting to run in the McKanzel boys.
 Jeera, pointing with his chin, said, “Take him to the first warehouse.
 It’s empty.”

-Mannish pulled Caleb’s arm behind him, then shoved him towards the warehouse.
+Mannish pulled Caleb’s arm behind him, then shoved him toward the warehouse.
 When they reached the side door, Jeera slid it open.
-The room was as big as the one storing weapons, only empty.
+The room was as big as the warehouse storing weapons, only empty.

 Thinking the element of surprise was in his favor, Caleb freed his right hand.
 He pulled away until he faced Mannish and tried to break free of his grip.
 In one motion, the McKanzel lad punched the side of Caleb’s head several times.
 It discouraged him from any more attempts to escape.